Beneath the Planet of the Apes: Reception

-The film holds a 38% rating at the review aggregation website Rotten Tomatoes based on 32 reviews, with an average grade of 5.1 out of 10.
+Frederick S. Clarke in Cinefantastique said:All technical departments are up to the standard of the previous film, and the special effects are much more plentiful.
+Beneath the Planet of the Apes is the finest film that could possibly be made given Planet of the Apes as a premise.
+Keep it in that perspective and you’ll enjoy it.The film holds a 37% rating at the review aggregation website Rotten Tomatoes based on 30 reviews, with an average grade of 5.1 out of 10.
 The consensus states: "Beneath the Planet of the Apes offers more action than its predecessor -- unfortunately, at the expense of the social subtext that elevates the franchise's best entries."
+On Metacritic, the film received an average score of 46 out of 100 based on 9 critics, indicating "mixed or average reviews."